c-rios27/c-rios27.github.io/index.md

 > This ePortfolio is meant to demonstrate my skills in Computer Science, especially in Software Design & Engineering, Algorithms & Data Structure, and Databases.

 ## Self-Assessment
-> Previous to starting working towards my bachelor's, I had little to no knowledge of Computer Science.
+> Prior to beginning work towards my bachelor's degree, I had little to no knowledge of Computer Science.
 It wasn't until I saw in person supercomputers, especially El Capitan,
 > that I was inspired to learn about Computer Science and pursue it.
 The Computer Science Capstone, as well as my time at SNHU, have contributed to this inspiration, and helped
 > me achieve my goal of becoming a Computer Scientist.
 During the Capstone, I learned how to do a code review video, narratives, and had the opportunity to enhance projects from
 > previous courses.
 Throughout the process of recording the code review video, as well as enhancing each project, I learned the importance and value of commenting, improving, meeting requirements,